2013 - Call For Papers

 Topics falling under this theme might include but are not limited to:

-- pacifism and the ethics of war
+- Sin and the meaning of redemption

 Papers on the conference theme are particularly encouraged, but proposals on any aspect of Mormon belief will receive full consideration.